-As part of the accountability and transparency provisions included in the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Office of Management and Budget in consultation with the Council of Economic Advisers (CEA), the Department of the Treasury (Treasury), and the Small Business Administration (SBA), is charged with providing to the Congress, and the public, quarterly reports on the effects of certain Coronavirus response funds, specifically "large covered funds."
-Although Division A programs in the CARES Act are not "covered funds" required to be reported, this report will provide estimates of the effects of certain Coronavirus response funds, including a limited discussion of those
+As part of the accountability and transparency provisions included in the CARES Act, the Office of Management and Budget, in consultation with the Council of Economic Advisers (CEA), the Department of the Treasury (Treasury), and the Small Business Administration (SBA), is charged with providing to the Congress, and the public, quarterly reports on the effects of certain Coronavirus response funds, specifically "large covered funds."
+Although Division A programs in the CARES Act are not "covered funds"

-&lt;sup>3 In May, the average of the ten most pessimistic forecasters from the Blue Chip Panel of professional forecasters was 8.2 percent.
+3 In May, the average of the most pessimistic quintile of forecasters from the Blue Chip Panel of professional forecasters predicted real GDP would fall 8.2 percent in 2020 and that the fourth quarter would average a 15.1 percent unemployment rate.
 The panel of professional forecasters is composed of top business economists that regularly produce macroeconomic forecasts.

-&lt;sup>4 CARES Act § 15011.
+4 CARES Act § 15011.